jetthoughts/jetthoughts.github.io/content/blog/how-avoid-callbacks-using-services-rails-refactoring/index.md

   end
 end
 ```

-What is the problem with this code?
+## What is the problem with this code?

 We get a non-obvious (magical) action.
-We do not pass any data about the serial number in the parameters, and we do not explicitly set this value anywhere.
+We do not pass any data about the serial number in the parameters or explicitly set this value anywhere.
 This happens automatically with a callback.

 Let’s implement the same thing but using a service.